OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Container images require that the source server or the default worker pool used by the source server have Docker installed.
 This is common on Linux servers (especially as Octopus is distributed as a Linux container for on-premises Linux users), and is available on the dynamic workers provided by cloud Octopus instances, but less common on on-premises Windows servers.

-Local tools are locally installed versions of the tool listed in the Required local tools section.
+Local tools are locally installed versions of the tool listed in the "Required local tools" section.
 Using this option does not require Docker to be installed on the source server.

 If you are migrating from an on-premises Windows server, you will likely select the `Local tools` options.